prince98batra/testrepo/maven_SOP.md

 [INFO] BUILD SUCCESS
 ```

-- **Purpose:** Deploys the packaged artifact to a remote repository (e.g., Nexus, Artifactory), making it available to other developers or projects.
+- **Purpose:** Uploads the artifact to a remote Maven repository.
-- **When to Use:** Use this when you want to share your artifact with other projects or teams by deploying it to a remote repository after a successful build.
+- **When to Use:** When sharing the project with teams or external applications.

 ---